sjoshuam/generational_change/README.md

         - [ ] Research evidence-based better life tips
     - [ ] Fill in doc string text

+- [ ] Add new portfolio project deployment script to handle new format

 #### Source

 For more information on life expectancy, see the CDC's publications on the subject: